garrandall/popular-music-data/tracks/you-re-looking-good-dee-clark.md

 Two an two is four
 One an one is two
-Ev'ryone's got their eyes on you
+Everyone's got their eyes on you

 Look at those measurements
 Man alive!